Demoladrew/Restaurant-code-challenge/Restaurant-Code-Challenge/README.md

-# Python Object Relations Assessment

-For this assignment, we'll be working with a Yelp-style domain.
+For this assignment, we'll be working with a restaurant review domain.
 We have three models - `Restaurant`, `Customer`, and `Review`.
 For our purposes, a `Restaurant` is connected to a `Customer` only if that customer writes a review about the restaurant.

 If you are not sketching out your domain, and thinking about single source of truth, you are doing it wrong :(